godotengine/godot-docs/classes/class_audioeffectcompressor.rst

 Brief Description
 -----------------

-Adds a Compressor audio effect to an Audio bus.
+Adds a compressor audio effect to an audio bus.

 Reduces sounds that exceed a certain threshold level, smooths out the dynamics and increases the overall volume.